01-edu/public/subjects/devops/joker-num/README.md

 ### Error handling

-- Wrong number of arguments or number not between `1` and `100`: The program will print `Error: wrong argument` and return `1`.
+- If the player enters the wrong number of arguments or the number is not between `1` and `100`, the program will print `Error: wrong argument` and exit with `1`.
-- The player writing something that is not a valid number as an answer: The program will ask again to enter a guess and the number of tries won't be decremented.
+- If the player is writing something that is not a valid number as an answer, the program will ask again to enter a new a guess and the number of tries won't be decremented.

 Here an example for the last scenario: